 Looking for a bit of retroactive jealousy help?

-If you or your partner is suffering from retroactive jealousy, and looking for some retroactive jealousy help, you’re in the right place.
+If you or your partner is suffering from retroactive jealousy, and you’re looking for some retroactive jealousy help, you’re in the right place.

 My name is Zachary Stockill.

 Since 2013, my work has helped hundreds of thousands of men and women from over 180 countries overcome retroactive jealousy, and enjoy happier, healthier lives and relationships.

-My work has been featured in BBC News, The Huffington Post, Huffpost Live, The Sun, and many other publications.
+My work has been featured by BBC News, BBC Radio 4, The Huffington Post, Huffpost Live, The Sun, and many other publications.
 I’ve been interviewed on some of the most popular self-improvement podcasts including The Art of Charm, ManTalks, Knowledge for Men, and more.